Characters: Avatar: The Last Airbender: The Fire Nation

 - Fan Nickname: Sparky Sparky Boom Man, which originated in-universe.

-- Hero Killer: Though not the same extent as Azula.
+- Hero Killer: Not the same extent as Azula but this is his profession.

 - Hoist by His Own Petard: Hitting the tattoo on his forehead causes his powers to go haywire and quite literally blow up in his face.
 When Toph did it by accident, it only caused him to misfire, but when Sokka hit him with his boomerang, it outright caused him to blow himself up.